microsoft/vscode-docs/docs/languages/markdown.md

 **Q: Is there spell checking?**

-**A:** Not in VS Code out of the box but there are [spell checking extensions](https://marketplace.visualstudio.com/items/seanmcbreen.Spell).
-Be sure to check the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode) to look for useful extensions to help with your workflow.
+**A:** Not installed with VS Code but there are spell checking extensions.
+Check the [VS Code Marketplace](https://marketplace.visualstudio.com/vscode) to look for useful extensions to help with your workflow.

 **Q: Does VS Code support [GitHub Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/)?**